 Santorini has a range of accommodation options luxurious five-star hotels to budget options.
 A fantastic hotel to stay in the village of Oia is Charisma Suites.
 Santorini is certainly one of the world’s most romantic destinations.

 This Greek islands guide covers a combination of popular and hidden gems according to popular travel bloggers.
 These are some additional great places to visit in Greece.
-Whether you’re looking for a quiet beach getaway, hopping party or something in between, our guide covers various recommendations for you.
+Whether you’re looking for a quiet beach getaway, a hopping party or something in between, our guide covers various recommendations for you.

 Olympia is arguably the second most important archeological site in Greece, after the Acropolis in Athens (where western democracy originated).
-The ancient games were held every four years between 776 BCE and 393 CE.
+The ancient games were held in Olympia every four years between 776 BCE and 393 CE.
 During the three month Pan-Hellenic truce, athletes and upwards of 40,000 spectators came from all over Greece to participate in the ancient Olympics.

 Olympia is an impressive site for its ancient temples and two museums: the Archeological Museum of Olympia, as well as the separate Museum of the History of the Ancient Olympic Games.
 Modern Olympia has some good hotel options, but for most, staying closer to the beach is more ideal.
 Read my previous article on great things to do in Olympia and the beach town of Katakolon.